iSHAREScheme/iSHARESatellite/INSTALL.md

 ### Configure HTTPS (SSL/TLS)

 To enable HTTPS protocol for your satellite, you will need SSL/TLS certificates from your certification authority (CA).
 You will need the full chain certificate file, and the private key file for the deployment.
-The encryption of the SSL/TLS certificates should be RSA, and not ECDSA.
-Your certificate should be a wild card certificate of your domain, like `*.example.com`.
+The encryption of the SSL/TLS certificates with RSA is widely accepted whereas with ECDSA may face compatibility issues, so avoid using ECDSA.
+Your certificate may be a wild card certificate of your domain, like `*.example.com`.

 Move into the correct directory.
 ```sh